zxy670dj/zxy670dj.github.io/README.md

 ---

 ### 🧠 About CM2
-**Circuit Maker 2 (CM2)** is a Roblox sandbox 3D game that lets you create computers, calculators, and much more.
+**Circuit Maker 2 (CM2)** is a Roblox logic-based sandbox 3D game that lets you create computers, calculators, and much more.

 For more information, please visit the official wiki:
 🔗 [Circuit Maker 2 Wiki](https://cm2.fandom.com/wiki/Circuit_Maker_2_Wiki)